TCooper8/thermostat-api/README.md

 ** Patch Thermostat **
 ----
   Will attempt to update a given record by id, with the values of the input structure -- Does not currently protect against undefined or default values if fields are ommited.
+Non-write fields are ignored.

 * **URL**
 ``` PATCH /hub/thermostats/<thermostat.id: uuid> with <body> ```